bakins/minikube-prometheus-demo/README.md

 ### Deploying Grafana ###

-You can deploy [grafana](http://grafana.org/) by creating its deployment and service by running `kubectl create -f grafana-deployment.yaml` and `kubectl create -f grafana-service.yaml`.
+You can deploy [grafana](http://grafana.org/) by creating its deployment and service by running `kubectl apply -f grafana-deployment.yaml` and `kubectl apply -f grafana-service.yaml`.
 Feel free to explore via the kubectl command line and/or the Dashboard.

 Go to  grafana by running `minikube service --namespace=monitoring